yemigogo/DailyIFA/GUIDE.md

-# Ifá Daily – Yoruba Sound & Wisdom App
+# 📘 Ifá Daily – Yoruba Sound & Wisdom App

+This guide helps you set up, test, and prepare the Ifá Daily web app on Replit before pushing to mobile platforms.
+It includes instructions, a to-do checklist, and deployment notes.

+---

-## 📌 Project Overview
+## 📌 1.
+Project Overview

-**Purpose**: Deliver authentic daily Ifá Odu readings, Yoruba wisdom, traditional Oríkì (praise poetry), and spiritual guidance through a modern web application that bridges ancient Yoruba wisdom with contemporary digital accessibility.
+**Ifá Daily** delivers authentic Yoruba spiritual experience:
+- Daily Ifá Odu and divination logic
+- Accurate Yoruba pronunciation (currently disabled pending authentic recordings)
+- Oríkì playback and ambient soundscapes
+- Bilingual explanations and cultural context
+- AI-powered rhythm recommendations with Batá drum patterns
+- Personalized ancestral connection pathways

 **Core Features**:
 - **Daily Ifá Readings**: Authentic Odu verses with automated daily selection